hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_database.md

 * I have the first results

 [16:58:54](#ZoC4Gg0RMhESqHz2rF3XuiT1_N7dS0-ouAlx4uaOU8E) <gurzgri>:
-Ì†ºÌæâ Congratulations!
+üéâ Congratulations!

 [16:59:06](#CiVi-zfQ5Q7U_FYMKF55co_gK9-sVAggnF0iZG8-vYI) <GiuseppeChillemi (GiuseppeChillemi)>:
-Please add to the following part of the documentation that "inserting a statement" you receive the column names as result and to get rows you have to use copy Ì†ΩÌ∏â
+Please add to the following part of the documentation that "inserting a statement" you receive the column names as result and to get rows you have to use copy üòâ

 ```
 ## Inserting Statements, Retrieving Results